MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Business_rule.md

 1. Select **Save As**.

-1. Next to **New business rule** name at the top of the screen, select the drop-down caret.
+1. Next to **Copy of Resource Type Internal** name at the top of the screen, select the drop-down caret.

 1. Enter `Resource Type External` for **Business rule name**.
 Collapse the top section.